fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Raymond Williams, "Ideas of Nature" (1980), 67--85.
 - What is YOUR nature?

 ### Mar 23
 - Frédéric Ducarme and Denis Couvet, “What Does ‘Nature’ Mean?”
 Palgrave Communications 6, no. 1 (January 31, 2020): 1–8.

 - Leo Marx, "[The Idea of Nature in America](https://www.amacad.org/publication/idea-nature-america)", _Daedalus_ (2008): 8--21.

-Landscape Stories
-2 chapters on indigenous places and mapping indigenous depth of place?

-J. B. Jackson, _Sense of Place, A Sense of Time_, 15--25 or 37.

-D. W. Meinig, "The Beholding Eye: "

-something about urban places,
-place memory (ferrar article)
-Dolores Hayden, _The Power of Place_, 15--43.

-Feminine Nature

 - Lynn White, Jr., "The Historical Roots of Our Ecological Crisis" _Science_, 155 (1967): 1203-1207.